openfaas/docs/docs/reference/secrets.md

 and then deploy `faas-cli deploy -f ./stack.yaml`

 Once the deploy is done you can test the function using the cli.
-The function is very simply, it reads the secret value that is mounted into the container for you and then returns a success or failure message based on if your header matches that secret value.
+The function is very simple, it reads the secret value that is mounted into the container for you and then returns a success or failure message based on if your header matches that secret value.
 For example,

 ```sh
 faas-cli invoke protectedapi -H "X-Api-Key=R^YqzKzSJw51K9zPpQ3R3N"